 LGBTQIA community members - students and non-students, adults, elders, youth - interested in being a part of these CoLabs, are encouraged to come, meet, and if comfortable, participate with us.
 We ask that if you would like to participate, you come on time for the each CoLab.
 You are, however, free to leave if you do not feel it is for you.

 Thought not required, we highly encourage you to come to each consecutive CoLab and participate in each artistic field.
 This is so we can build a stronger community and foster a collective space for sharing and expression.
 You are not required to participate in the gallery showing at the end of the two months, but attending every workshop will build better relationships with the other artists and give you a full portfolio of work, should you decide to share.

 The CoLab artists will provide supplies for the workshops if anything specific or extra is needed.

 After the workshops have ended, and participants have hopefully been enlightened to new ways of expression, we will hold a gallery that features all art created by participants.
 You will be given the chance to read or share your own story, and talk about what you’ve learned.
 An optional fifth workshop, discussing ways to summarize your experience through the pieces of art, will be held.
 This summary blurb will be what viewers of the gallery, and future participants of Queer[ed] Storyscapes, have to understand you and your narrative.

-*Because we focus on amplifying the voices of LGBTQ people, we kindly ask that allies do not participate in the CoLabs; however, we strongly encourage you to participate in funding and/or attending other Queer[ed] Storyscapes events.
+*Because we focus on amplifying the voices of minoritized people, we kindly ask that allies respect the need for this space to exist and do not participate in the CoLabs; however, we strongly encourage you to participate in funding and/or attending other Queer[ed] Storyscapes events.

 where we began: